 You should also come prepared to leave a tip.
 A 15–20% gratuity is standard in the recreational fishing industry, and is not included in the price of your trip that you pay through FishingBooker.
 The majority of captains prefer cash and may not have card machines available, so make sure you bring enough money with you.

-If this sounds like a lot, look at it this way: if you would tip someone who poured you a drink, why not tip someone who just spent hours on the water with you, teaching you how to fish?
+If you’re charter fishing for the first time, this might sound like a lot, but look at it this way: if you would tip someone who poured you a drink, why not tip someone who just spent hours on the water with you, teaching you how to fish?
 More importantly, deckhands are often paid through tips only, so you’ll be rewarding their service directly.
 We recommend giving tips with the captain and deckhand both present.

 ⚓ FishingBooker Tip: You’ll receive a message shortly after your trip, providing you with a link where you can share your thoughts on the trip you just had.
 If you had a blast, let everybody know.
 Trip didn’t go so well?
 Again, leave a review.
 You’ll help another first-timer avoid the same experience.
 It’s also a chance to clear up any confusion between you and your guide.